RockhurstHS/STEAM-Blog/_posts/2017-10-30-Storytelling-with-film.md

 layout: post
 author: gregowsley
 title: Storytelling with Film
-excerpt: "It’s not the equipment that tells the story, it's you, who tells the story."
+excerpt: "It’s not the equipment that tells the story; it's you who tells the story."
 tags: arts student-perspectives
 indicators: st1.1 st1.2 st1.3 st1.4 st1.5 st1.8
 ---